DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-9/part-3-position-attenuation-profiling/_index.md

 To make this possible, we'll have to create a new cube to trigger sound.
 First, we'll disable the cube we've been using.
 Uncheck the AkAmbient script on the cube GameObject.

 Go into the project tab &#10132; Assets &#10132; StarterAssets &#10132; Environment &#10132; Prefabs, then drag the first box into the scene.
-Reset the transform of the cube to 0, 0, 0.
-Do this by right-clicking on the transform property and selecting _reset_.

 We'll now add this cube to a parent object that will control the cube's trigger area.
 In the menu, select GameObject &#10132; Create Empty Parent and call it _Sound Box_.
 Move the _Sound Cube_ so it sits on the ground away from the player.

-Add the horror event to the _Sound Cube_ object.
+Add an event that triggers a different short sound to the _Sound Cube_ object.
 Test the object by clicking play.
 You may need to turn off cone attenuation to make this more noticeable.

 Change the trigger event of the _Sound Cube_ to _AkTriggerEnter_.
 Also, add a _Sphere Collider_ component and check the _Is Trigger_ checkbox.
 Make the radius of the sphere collider large to see it.